Titles and Roles

-Dr. Huang has been with Emory since 2004, Yijian (Eugene) Huang, PhD, is Professor in the Department of Biostatistics and Bioinformatics at Rollins School of Public Health of Emory University.
+At Emory since 2004, Yijian (Eugene) Huang, PhD, is Professor in the Department of Biostatistics and Bioinformatics at Rollins School of Public Health of Emory University.
 Dr. Huang is principal investigator or co-investigator/biostatistician of several NIH- or NSF-funded projects on HIV/AIDS, kidney, and cardiovascular disease research as well as statistical methodology development.
 Prior to joining Emory, he was a faculty member with the Fred Hutchinson Cancer Research Center from 1997 to 2004 and served as a statistician for a number of multi-center HIV prevention and AIDS therapeutic clinical trials.

 Dr. Huang earned his PhD from the University of Minnesota, Minnespolis in 1997.